cdailey2/cell-simulator/README.md

 <b>Important notes:</b>
-- A lot of code was cleaned & refactored by me but not properly credited...
-Currently looking through history to update this and accurately showcase my efforts in this project...
+- A lot of code was written, cleaned, & refactored by me but not properly credited...
+Currently looking through history to rectify this and accurately showcase my efforts in this project...
 - Code was for a software dev project at my school and originally pulled from the organization, which is why when pressing blame all is credited to me.
 - Permission was given by faculty to pull and publish this solution publicly.